IHE/ITI.PIXm/input/pagecontent/a_issues.md

 *Mobile Patient Identifier Cross-reference Query response &lt;assigner&gt; resource will be required, for cases where the Assigning authority is not an OID or UUID or URI*

 *Do we want to use Assigner as an alternative field?*

-***PIXm\_010***

-*Is using FHIR operations the right approach for this profile?
-If it is correct, did we document it properly?*

-***PIXm\_014***

-*Should IHE have just used the [$match operation](http://hl7.org/fhir/R4/patient-operation-match.html) defined in the HL7<sup>®</sup> FHIR<sup>®</sup> standard*?
-It seems to be very similar function.
-BUT $match uses Patient resources and not just identifiers/Reference.
-That is to say that PIXm operation will expose identifiers but not other demographics about the patient, whereas $match exposes the full content of the Patient resource on query and on returned result.

-*Thus should $match be an alternative, or another transaction, or ignored by IHE?*

 ***PIXm\_015***